Rothfive/Tortoise_cloud/Training.md

 As whisper uses `fffmpeg` to handle it's audio processing, you must have a copy of `ffmpeg` exposed and accessible through your PATH environment variable.
 On Linux, this is simply having it installed through your package manager.
 On Windows, you can just download a copy of `ffmeg.exe` and drop it into the `./bin/` folder.

+Some additional validation is applied to the trimmed waveforms, such as:
+* segments that end up being silence are ignored, as the training script will complain.
+* segments that are too short are ignored, as this will cause the training script to crash with a giant stack trace.

 Transcription is not perfect, however.
 Be sure to manually quality check the outputted transcription, and edit any errors it might face.
 Empty slices may be produced, and will be culled when detected.
 For things like Japanese, it's expected for things that would be spoken katakana to be coerced into kanji.
 In addition, when generating a finetuned model trained on Japanese (these may just be problems with my dataset, however):
 * some kanji might get coerced into the wrong pronunciation.
 * small kana like the `っ` of `あたしって` gets coerced as the normal kana.